 - Robin Craig, professor in the College of Law received the Sustainability Research Award for her extensive interdisciplinary research regarding the governance of water resources.

-- Aaron Phillips, assistant professor (lecturer) in Management at the School of Business received the Sustainability Integration Award for his course “Leadership & Sustainability in Living Systems” and his integration of systems thinking into “Foundations of Business Thought,” a pre-requisite course for business majors.
+- Aaron Phillips, assistant professor (lecturer) in Management at the School of Business received the Sustainability Education Integration Award for his course “Leadership & Sustainability in Living Systems” and his integration of systems thinking into “Foundations of Business Thought,” a pre-requisite course for business majors.

 - Cheryl Pirozzi, assistant professor of Internal Medicine in the School of Medicine received the Sustainability Community Partnership Award for her tireless efforts to increase the awareness of the physician community regarding the importance of air quality to our patients’ health.